Last Updated on January 17, 2026

 Estimated reading time: 8 minutes

-I’ve been showing Lari-Ann, my teenage niece from Colorado, around New York, and I decided to also take her on a cultural crawl through New York City.
-I didn’t want her time here to be all thrills since I felt she should also be exposed to the cultural, ethnic and educational side of the city, as well.
+While showing Lari-Ann, my teenage niece from Colorado, around New York City I also decided to take her on a cultural crawl.
+I didn’t want her time to be all thrills, since there would be plenty of those.
+I wanted her to also be exposed to the cultural, ethnic and educational side of the city, as well.

-While we were at the American Museum of Natural History and the planetarium earlier in her stay she led me around which made me realize she has a huge interest in science.
-So on one of her last days in New York, I suggested we visit Liberty Science Center across the Hudson in Jersey City, NJ.
+Early in her stay, while we were at the American Museum of Natural History and the planetarium, she began to lead me around.
+It was then realized she has a huge interest in science.
+So on one of her last days in New York, I suggested we visit the Liberty Science Center across the Hudson River in Jersey City, NJ.

-She was excited by the idea and when we did make the trip we came across an ethnic wedding on the way in Liberty State Park, a la Bollywood with costumes and the groom on an elephant!
+She was excited by the idea and when we made the trip we came across an ethnic Indian wedding on the way in Liberty State Park.
+It was a la Bollywood, complete with costumes and a groom on an elephant!
 It was a stunning moment, a wonderful example of the ethnicity of the New York City area.

-Arriving at the Liberty Science Center, we went to the Imax movie “Space Junk” because Lari-Ann is very concerned about all the “junk” out in space.
-After it was over I once again followed her, as she eagerly went to all the exhibits all over the Center, so curious about everything.
-We both especially liked the science, technology and media exhibits demonstrating how we are so affected by what we see and read, as well as many other things I didn’t expect in this wonderful museum.
+After we arrived at the Liberty Science Center we went to see the Imax movie “Space Junk” because Lari-Ann is very concerned about all the “junk” in space.
+After it was over, I once again followed her as she eagerly visited all the exhibits in the Center, and curious about everything we saw.
+We both especially liked the science, technology and media exhibits demonstrating how we are so affected by what we see and read.
+Also by many other things I didn’t expect in this wonderful museum.

-On another day we experienced more of the ethnic and culinary side of the city on our way to Chinatown for a meal.
-Noticing the restaurant L’Ecole at the French Culinary Institute, where student chefs carefully prepare the delicious meals, I asked if she’d be interested in eating there, since I’d sampled it solo once and thought she’d enjoy it.
+Another day we experienced more of the ethnic and culinary side of the city while on our way to a restaurant in Chinatown.
+Noticing L’Ecole at the French Culinary Institute, the restaurant where student chefs carefully prepare delicious meals, I asked if she’d be interested in dining there.
+I had once sampled it solo and thought she’d enjoy it.
 She smiled.
 We booked.

-At the end of the meal I was shocked when Lari-Ann pulled out her credit card and insisted on making this meal her treat.
+I was shocked at the end of the meal when Lari-Ann pulled out her credit card and insisted on making this meal her treat.
 Wow, what a lady!
 We asked our server Alex to take a photo of the two of us.

-Several other times we did Italian: once at Joe’s Pizza, where we kidded around and took pictures with the pizza makers, and another at the Mulberry Street Bar, where we sat outside having pasta and fried calamari.
-Both of us loved sitting in Little Italy watching everyone go by, even more so knowing we were at the exact place where the “Sopranos” and “Godfather” had been filmed!
+Several other times during her stay we did Italian.
+Once at Joe’s Pizza, we kidded around and took pictures with the pizza makers.
+Another time, at Mulberry Street Bar, we enjoyed pasta and fried calamari.
+In Little Italy both of us loved enjoyed another typical New York activity, just sitting and watching people go by.
+It was enhanced even more so knowing we were at the exact place where the “Sopranos” and “Godfather” had been filmed.

 Another day in our cultural odyssey, we went uptown to Grant’s Tomb, and at the end of a Jazzmobile concert, I saw Lari-Ann engaged in conversation with two older African-American women who told her about a “Frim Fram Jam.”

 I didn’t know much about it, but Lari-Ann reserved a Thursday evening for us to go lindy-hopping at the 412 Club, a popular dance studio and center not far from Penn Station.
-We were given lessons and then danced and danced energetically with so many different partners of all ages and backgrounds.
-I was both amazed and proud of Lari-Ann and her energy, which got me up many more times on the dance floor.
-We loved it so much.
+We were given lessons and then danced, and quite energetically, with different partners of different ages and nationalities.
+I was both amazed and proud of Lari-Ann and her energy, which encouraged me many more times to return to the dance floor.
+It was a great experience for both of us.

-Another time, after a wonderful Indian all-you-can-eat vegetarian buffet, we used our New York CityPASS coupons to go to the Guggenheim Museum and see a special abstract painting exhibit.
-We had so many wonderful conversations in front of the various paintings and the photographs that we became even more culturally understanding of one another.
+Another time, after a wonderful all-you-can-eat Indian vegetarian buffet, we used our New York CityPASS coupons to go to the Guggenheim Museum and see a special abstract painting exhibit.
+We had wonderful conversations about various paintings and photographs, allowing us to become even more culturally understanding of one another.

-After the Guggenheim we walked over to Central Park and wound up sitting on a bench in front of that world-wonder, “Cleopatra’s Needle,” chatting about history and ancient cultures.
-As soon as we saw it she knew right away it was an “obelisk,” the largest in the Western Hemisphere, and we learned that filmmaker Cecil B. DeMille had a hand in the translation of the hieroglyphics because he enjoyed playing in that part of the park as a child.
+After the Guggenheim we walked over to Central Park and wound up sitting on a bench in front of “Cleopatra’s Needle,” chatting about history and ancient cultures.
+As soon as we saw it, Lari-Ann knew the “needle” was an obelisk, in fact, the largest in the Western Hemisphere.
+We also learned that filmmaker Cecil B. DeMille had a hand in the translation of the hieroglyphics because he enjoyed playing in the park as a child.

-Central Park is perfect for strolling and seeing places such as the “Imagine” spot in Strawberry Fields.
-We also took in an Argentinian tango musical concert at the Park’s Naumburg Bandshell and walked by the Bethesda Fountain and Terrace.
+Central Park is perfect for strolling and while we walked we also visited places such as the “Imagine” in Strawberry Fields.
+We also watched an Argentinian tango musical concert at the Park’s Naumburg Bandshell and later visited the park’s famous Bethesda Fountain and Terrace.

-Another night, wanting to show Lari-Ann another aspect of the city, I took her to Fat Cat, a popular pool hall / jazz club in the West Village where I knew we’d hear one of the three live bands and be able to play pool, backgammon, shuffle, ping pong, chess or some of the other things people of all ages play while they’re there.
+Another night, wanting to allow Lari-Ann enjoy another facet of the city, I took her to Fat Cat, another popular pool hall/jazz club in New York’s West Village.
+I knew there we could enjoy one of the three live bands.
+And, of course, this being New York City, we’d also be able to play pool, backgammon, shuffle, ping pong, chess and the other things.

-After we went into the basement club with the music playing, we were looking around and a group of Polish people invited us to play ping pong with them.
-I watched Lari-Ann play and was just as stunned as they were by how good she was.
-Then I remembered Lari-Ann has had a ping-pong table at her home for many years, and her mother is a champion at the sport!
+After arriving at the basement club, while we were wandering about a group of Polish people invited us to join then in ping pong.
+Watching Lari-Ann play I was stunned — as were they — by how good she was.
+It was then I remembered Lari-Ann had a ping-pong table at home for many years, and her mother is a champion at the sport!

-I started feeling sorry for the Poles.
-I think they’ll want to keep working on their ping-pong skills before Lari-Ann comes back to town next year.
+To tell you the truth, I started feeling sorry for the Poles.
+I think they’ll want to keep working on their skills before Lari-Ann returns next year.

 We’ll play again!